Orthogonal Fourier Analysis on Domains: Tiling by translation

 One set of results (the first of which, due to D. Newman \cite{newman1977tesselations}, about tilings of the integers by finite sets, was proved using an easy combinatorial argument) is that one-dimensional tilings are essentially periodic and higher-dimensional tilings also have structure.
 In \cite{leptin1991uniform,lagarias1996tiling,kolountzakis1996structure} it was proved that whenever $0 \neq f \in L^1(\RR)$ is a function of compact support and $f*\delta_T$ is a tiling of the real line at some level, then $T$ is a finite union of complete arithmetic progressions

-for some positive $a_j$.
+for some positive $a_j$ (this is a union as multisets, where multiplicities get added).
 If the tiling of $f$ by $T$ is \textit{indecomposable} (that is, it cannot be written as a superposition of tilings) then all the $a_j$ are commensurable (they are rational multiples of each other) and the tiling is periodic.
 The same conclusion holds if $f = \one_E$ is an indicator function of a set of positive and finite measure.

 Where does the structure of $T$ (periodicity) come from?
 Newman's argument in \cite{newman1977tesselations} is essentially an application of the pigeon-hole principle and the fact that any tiling of the integers by a finite set is completely determined if we know it in a finite window (whose length depends on the tile).
 In \cite{lagarias1996tiling} this argument was generalized to measurable sets in the line, a much more complicated case.
 Finally in \cite{kolountzakis1996structure} the problem was reduced to the so-called \textit{idempotent theorem} in Harmonic Analysis \cite{helson1953note,rudin1959idempotent,cohen1960conjecture} which greatly restricts the functions and measures whose Fourier Transform takes only the values 0 or 1 (or some finite set of values more generally).
 (The paper \cite{leptin1991uniform}, also solving the same problem with the use of the idempotent theorem, predated the papers \cite{lagarias1996tiling,kolountzakis1996structure} but had gone unnoticed.)